How Long To Meditate – Get The Best Results From Your Meditation Time

 If you’re just beginning a meditation practice, it’s normal to have lots of questions about meditation.
-You might find yourself asking: How long should I meditate?, How long is the average meditation?, or even How much meditation is enough?.
+You might find yourself asking: When is the best time of day to meditate?
+How long should I meditate?, How long is the average meditation?, or even How much meditation is enough?.

 It’s normal to want to make sure you’re meditating correctly in order to achieve the best results and benefits from your meditation time.
 Don’t worry, I’ll cover all the basics to help guide you in creating your own meditation practice.